it-gro/hugo-theme-w3css-basic/README.md

 [Universal](https://themes.gohugo.io/hugo-universal-theme/).
 It is
 quite configurable.
 Change all colors in the blink of an eye...

-See the [exampleSite](https://it-gro.github.io/hugo-theme-w3css-basic.github.io/) for a first view.
+See the [exampleSite](https://it-gro.github.io/hugo-theme-w3css-basic.github.io/) for a demo.

 It theme is for:
 * Landing pages